mones3/WeatherApp/README.md

 API Ninjas Geocoding API - used to convert city name into latitude and longitude coordinates Tomorrow.io API - used to retrieve weather details of given location.

-User enters the a city name and program will return that location's 3-day weather forecast: temperture, humidity, wind speed, and weather desciption with matching icon.
+User enters the a city name and program will return that location's 3-day weather forecast: temperture, humidity, wind speed, and weather desciption with matching icon (Powered by Tomorrow.io).

 Pending Improvments: